History, careers and examples of white-collar crime

 - Police and police detectives

-While the police are mainly known for enforcing the law, there is an unknown world that sits behind the scene analyzing live data and solving complex crimes.
-This world has many divisions, including homicide, narcotics, and financial crime.
-There are 2 ways an individual can specialize in financial crime through the police department: they can come in as an officer and work their way up, or they can obtain a bachelor’s degree or higher education that highlights the skills they can provide to the unit.
+While police officers are mainly known for enforcing the law, there is an unknown world that sits behind the scene analyzing live data and solving complex crimes.
+The world of law enforcement has many divisions, including homicide, narcotics, and financial crime.
+There are 2 ways an individual can specialize in financial crime through the police department: they can come in as an officer and work their way up, or they can earn a bachelor’s degree in criminal justice or higher education that highlights the skills they can provide to the unit.
 For financial crimes, the best options would be economics, finance, or accounting, however these are not all the avenues that can get you into a financial crimes department.
 Financial crime departments investigate companies or individuals involved in activities such as embezzlement or fraud.
 The average median salary of a police officer in 2021 was at $57,800 with a projected market growth of 5% in the next 10 years.

 - Federal agencies

 The Federal Bureau of Investigation (FBI) and many other federal agencies also play a part in regulating and preventing financial crimes.
-When thinking of the FBI, your mind may float to shows like Criminal Minds and CSI, where homicides and kidnappings are the cases agents are solving.
+When thinking of the FBI, you may think of shows like Criminal Minds and CSI, where agents solve homicides and kidnappings.
 This depiction only highlights a small portion of the types of crime the bureau solves.
-The FBI focuses on many more crimes, including fraud, money laundering, and insider trading in major corporate institutions.
+The FBI focuses on many more crimes, including fraud, money laundering, and insider trading in corporate institutions.
 Many federal agencies require a 4-year degree and some even require a specialized master’s or doctoral degree.
 In addition, FBI programs like have their own specialized training that an individual completes becoming an agent.
 Salaries here range depending on education level as well as training.

 - Fraud examiners and analysts

-While the education of fraud examiners and analysts can vary, most often fraud examiners should be well versed in cyberspace, linguistics/forgery identification, and legal terms in reference to money.
+While the education of fraud examiners and analysts can vary, most often fraud examiners should be well versed in cybersecurity, linguistics and forgery identification, and legal terms in reference to money.
 This role requires at least a bachelor’s degree but makes a lucrative salary.
 In 2021, the average salary for a certified fraud examiner is $83,656, with the market projecting a growth of 6% in the next 10 years.

 - Insurance investigators

 If you have ever watched crime shows, you know that homicides can occur because of money, an example being lucrative life insurance policies.
 This is where the art of insurance investigation begins.
 Insurance investigation occurs when a suspicious claim is filed to the government.
-Sometimes you can enter this role with a high school diploma, however to gain advancement in the field it is advised to obtain at least a bachelor’s degree.
+Sometimes you can enter this role with a high school diploma, but to gain advancement in the field it is advised to earn at least a bachelor’s degree.
 The duties of an investigator can include monitoring claims or interviewing witnesses.
-In 2021, an insurance fraud investigator earns an average salary of $48,716 however the employment market is predicting a negative growth rate of -4% over the next decade.
+In 2021, an insurance fraud investigator earns an average salary of $48,716.
+However, the employment market is predicting a negative growth rate of -4% over the next decade.

 - Postsecondary criminal justice teachers

-One of the most important places we learn is in the classroom.
-Often our teachers become our mentors and influence the way we think or work when we go into the workspace.
-Teachers can define our way of life.
-If you are looking to make an impact on those who go into white-collar crime or create more experts, teaching may just be for you.
-As a teacher specializing in white-collar crime you may not be conducting field analyses but you can provide students with the ability to conduct their own.
+Our teachers often become our mentors and influence the way we think or work when we start our careers.
+If you are looking to make an impact on those who go into white-collar crime or create more experts, teaching may be for you.
+As a teacher specializing in white-collar crime, you can provide students with the ability to conduct field analyses.
 Because you will be teaching the students of tomorrow, the level of work you need to put into your education is high.
 While it is possible to teach with just a master’s degree, most often individuals who teach a specialty like white-collar crime have earned a Ph.D.
 Postsecondary teachers receive an average salary of $88,515 in 2021 with a projected 10 year market growth of 8%.

 - Journalists and authors